 My set of Harley Davidson Sportster leather throw-over panniers look fantastic when fitted and certainly draw admiring comments when I pull up.
 However, they are a pain to fit requiring removal of the seat and multiple fingernail-ripping straps to secure in place.
-Leather also requires constant care to keep it supple if exposed to daily use.
+The rear pillion seat also becomes unusable.

 Which has left me wondering what to do with my now redundant (but expensive!) leather panniers looking down at me forlornly from the shelf….
 After a bit of research, I found out that SW-Motech sell a conversion set allowing just about any bag (or even object) to be attached to their SLC system.
 These kits come in a variety of sizes and all come with lots of additional hardware including a back plate to give added support/shape.
 My leather panniers already have a back plate making the rest of the kit redudant and an expensive way to get just the SLC bracket.
 A quick email to SW-Motech confirmed they don’t sell the bracket on its own.
 What they do sell is a Café-racer style number plate for approx. half the price of the conversion kits and complete with that coverted bracket 😉.